HariniParam/github-interactive-app/README.md

     - Obtain your Firebase configuration (API keys, project ID, etc.) from the Firebase project settings.
     - Update the `environment.ts` and `environment.prod.ts` files in your Angular project with the Firebase configuration.
 These files are typically located in the `src/environments/` directory.

-## Running the App
+5. **Running the App:**
     - Start the development server using Angular CLI:
         ```bash
-    ng serve
+        ng serve -o
         ```
     - The application will be accessible at http://localhost:4200/.

+## Deployment

+You can access the deployed app at https://github-interactive-app.vercel.app.